TeachBooks/server-logging/README.md

 # Running server-logging setup locally

+1. clone this repository

-Before running the docker containers locally, you have to populate the the directory `nginx/logs` with the log files.
+2. Before running the docker containers locally, you have to populate the the directory `nginx/logs` with the log files.

 The log files for the `mude.citg.tudelft.nl` server are located at the directory `/var/log/nginx`.
 This directory contains the following files:

-1. access.log.*
+    i. access.log.*
-2. access.log.gz.*
+    ii. access.log.gz.*

+IMPORTANT: The setup doesnot ingest compressed files for example access.log.gz.1 cannot be ingested but access.log.1 can be ingested.
+Hence, compressed files needs to be de-compressed.

 Below is a description of how to run the ELK stack tool locally and start visualising the logs.

-1. clone the repository

-2. initialize the Elasticsearch users and groups required by docker-elk by executing the following command:
+3. initialize the Elasticsearch users and groups required by docker-elk by executing the following command:
 ```
 docker compose -f elk-compose.yml up setup
 ```

-3. If everything went well and the setup completed without error, start the other stack components:
+4. If everything went well and the setup completed without error, start the other stack components:
 ```
 docker compose -f elk-compose.yml -f extensions/filebeat/filebeat-compose.yml up -d
 ```

-4. access the kibana visualization tool at localhost:5601
+5. access the kibana visualization tool at localhost:5601

-5. to stop all the containers:
+to stop all the containers:
 ```
 docker compose -f elk-compose.yml -f extensions/filebeat/filebeat-compose.yml down
 ```

 # Deployment issue
-The same setup needs to be deployed on mude-utilities.citg.tudelft.nl server.

 The same setup is deployed on the mude-utilities.citg.tudelft.nl server at home/elk-server-logging.

 The mude-utilities.citg.tudelft.nl has an nginx reverse proxy running as a docker container.